aliason/loan-prediction/README.md

 Since this project only employs supervised learning, I will use only the training set.
 I will be performing a 70/30 split on the train.csv and utilize the response values to evaluate predictive accuracy.

 ## Project outline
-First, I will import the raw dataset and examine its records to determine the necessary data cleaning and transformations to be performed.
+First, I will import the raw dataset, examine its records, and perform initial data manipulation and cleaning.
 I will then conduct exploratory data analysis to visualize relationships and covariability, report my findings, and perform final tidying of the dataset before setting up the models.
-I then split the train.csv into a train and test set (70/30) and create validation sets to facilitate model selection and tuning.
-Six classification models of varying flexibility and complexity are fit to the training set and evaluated based on multiple performance metrics; the top 3 are chosen for testing.
-Finally, I will analyze and interpret the results of the best models, followed by a detailed conclusion of my findings.
+I split train.csv into a train and test set (70/30) and establish validation sets to facilitate model selection and tuning.
+I train, fit, and evaluate 6 classification models of varying complexity and flexibility, ranking them based on ROC-AUC.
+The top 3 are chosen for testing and fit to the test set.
+I compare, assess, and provide a thorough analysis of their performance and conclude with a detailed summary of my findings.

 ## Methods used
 * Statistical inference